This lesson is about adding variety to your color schemes.

 Lets Make Some Grass

 Following these ideas, lets make some grass.
-I used the shaghair plugin for this from digimation inside of 3DStudio MAX, this plugin is now called HairFX and is available here.
-Below is a picture of my grass, with a generic green color.
+Below is a picture of some simple 3D grass, with a generic green color.
 Ok, looks good, but there's something missing.
 The eye sorta gets lost in the grass, since it's all the same bland color.

-Fortunately, most plugins of this kind probably gives you users some options as far as color goes.
-For example, you can use a map to specify the color of the blades of grass.
-Here's a map, imagine this projected from above the grass.
+So let's add some greens variety.
+Thankfully, I can apply a bitmap to this 3D grass to specify the color of the blades of grass.
+Here's a bitmap, imagine this projected from above the grass.
 When a blade of grass grows, it chooses it's color based on the color of this image at the position the grass is growing.
 So if it grows from a pixel that's black, the grass itself will be black at that point.

 And here's the map applied to the grass.
 Notice how this adds variety and ends up being more pleasing to the eye, as well as more realistic.

 Of course, depending on what you're trying to do, single color grass may be the goal, such as a more cartoony kind of grass, but if you go this route it should be a conscious choice based on a style.
-A common mistake when you just start out is to make everything the same color, not because you want that but just because it didn't occur to you to do anything else.
+Choose a single color of green because you want to, not because it didn't occur to you to do anything else.